j0rdiC/sportly-server-express/public/authentication.md

 ### **2.3 App entry point.**

-- The app entry point is a good place to check if the user is logged in and to check if the refresh token expired.
+- The app entry point is where the authentication flow starts
+- Check if the user is logged in (has tokens in storage) and if the refresh token has expired.
 - If everything is **ok**, the **app navigator** will be rendered.
 - If **not**, the **authentication navigator** will be rendered.
 - Remember the getUser function returns the decoded access token with the user info.
-- I am using **react context** to pass the user info around the app.
+- I am using **react context to manage the authentication state** and pass the user info around the app.
-- In this case it only contains the user id and role.
-But you can add more properties if you want.

 ```javascript
 export default App = () => {